+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 1. What is UTM Foundation Programme?

-It offers students an alternative choice of pre-university education, other than matriculation, the Malaysian Higher School Certificate (STPM), and other foundation programmes recognized by the Malaysian government.
+The Foundation Programme is a one (1) year academic programme from Universiti Teknologi Malaysia (UTM).
+It is offered by the School of Professional and Continuing Education (SPACE).
+It offers students a choice of pre-university education, other than matriculation, the Malaysian Higher School Certificate (STPM), and other foundation programmes recognized by the Malaysian government.

-Students under the UTM Foundation Programme study a mixture of subjects in the sciences and engineering, as well as English, academic writing, and selected general education subjects.
-This foundation programme will prepare them for their next education pathway in Bachelor’s degree at UTM.
-Subject to their academic achievement, they may choose to enroll in science, engineering and technology academic programmes, or social science programmes offered by UTM-IDP.
+Students under the Foundation Programme study a mixture of subjects in the sciences and engineering, as well as English, academic writing, and selected general education subjects.
+This foundation programme will prepare them for their next educational pathway, at UTM through the UTM Mainstream Programme, UTM International Degree Programme (UTM-IDP) and other higher educational institutions.

 2. What is the study mode?